Igor Smirnov (politician)

 Vice president Aleksandr Korolyov

-Right hand of president Vladimir Ivanov
+Right Hand of the President Vladimir Ivanov

 Minister of Defence Stanislav Galimovich Hazheev